Sign In Forgot Password

 At Kol Ami, Laury is grateful to have been able to serve as Cantor of the Congregation for over 40 years.
 He finds special joy in having taught over 400 successful B'nai Mitzvah.

-Cantor Loeb is married to Nomi.
+Cantor Loeb was married to Nomi, of blessed memory, who passed away in 2023.
 Their three children grew up in Salt Lake City and graduated from our Religious School.
 Their daughter Roni lives in Israel with their four children.
 Their son, Gabi, lives in California with his family.
 Their youngest daughter, Adina, lives in Washington, D.C. with her family.